knightsUCF/CarRacing/Log.md

 Alright that is enough for now.
 If we complete the above simple items, then we will almost have a game ready.
 This will take us a long way to completion...

+Once we finish the above todo list, then reorganize the priorities into the next todo list.
+We should be able to finish this within a week...

 # What's Next?